A Pangea Mobile App

 Pangea has an endpoint that allows us to look at prices for a token by day, hour, or minute, and you can specify a start time.
 So selecting a token first pulls up the last 30 days.
 Tapping on a day lets you look at the hourly breakdown of that day, and tapping on an hour gives you a breakdown by the minute.

-Once I populated a list of prices at time intervals, I created two kinds of charts.
-The first and easiest was a line chart with closing prices, which I added to our list of tokens.
-Then I developed a candlestick chart for prices at the time intervals.
+Once we had populated a list of prices at time intervals, we created two kinds of charts.
+The first and easiest was a line chart with closing prices, which we added to our list of tokens.
+Then we developed a candlestick chart for prices at the time intervals.

 That allowed us to explore historical data.
-For live data, I opened a web socket for new price updates for all the tokens (not just the whitelist) and a live stream of transactions.
+For live data, we opened a web socket for new price updates for all the tokens (not just the whitelist) and a live stream of transactions.

 Things we noticed